 As a disciple of Gamaliel Saul of Tarsus was one of the Pharisees who hounded the Lord Jesus and, albeit as an opponent, consequently companied with Jesus’ disciples and learned all of Jesus’ doctrine.

-As a member of the council / Sanhedrin (only members had vote / option to agree or disagree), he was deeply grounded in the scriptures Jesus used to prove he was the Son of David / Messiah.
-The faith that Paul had once destroyed but then preached was the oracles of God committed unto the Jews.
+As a member of the exclusive council / Sanhedrin where only members had voting rights, he was deeply grounded in the scriptures Jesus used to prove he was the Son of David / Messiah.
+The faith that Paul had once destroyed but then preached was in the oracles of God committed unto the Jews.

 “they came to…a synagogue of the Jews: And Paul, as his manner was, went in unto them, and three sabbath days reasoned with them out of the scriptures, Opening and alleging [in the common debate style], that Christ must needs have suffered, and risen again from the dead; and that this Jesus, whom I preach unto you, is Christ.”
 (Romans 3:1-3)